trungvose/angular-spotify/README.md

 ## Community

-I have received some invitation to talk about Angular Spotify from the community.
+I have received some invitations to talk about Angular Spotify from the community.
 You can watch my talks below 🙂

 [![BLS033](https://pbs.twimg.com/media/EzWVmV3UYAgjgY-?format=jpg&name=small)][01-beeman]